devlaming/gnames/README.md

 (or `activate gnames` instead of `conda activate gnames` on some machines).

-In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `gnames` only requires Python 3.x with the packages `numpy`, `pandas`, and `tqdm` installed.
+In case you cannot create a customised conda environment (e.g. because of insufficient user rights) or simply prefer to use Anaconda Navigator or `pip` to install packages e.g. in your base environment rather than a custom environment, please note that `gnames` only requires Python 3.x with the packages `numpy`, `pandas`, `scipy`, and `tqdm` installed.

 You can now run the following commands, to test if `gnames` is functioning properly:
 ```